collective-soundworks/collective-soundworks.github.io/docs/tutorials/state-manager.md

 ### The "Why"

 Most of the time, we think of an application as "something" that runs on a computer with which a user can interact in some way.
-The idea of _distributed application_ - which is what _soundworks_ aims at supporting -- develop this idea to an application that runs at the same time on several computer and where several users can interact at the same time.
+The idea of _distributed application_ extends this to applications that run on several computers and where several users can interact at the same time.
 Or to say it in a more formal way:

 > _« A distributed system is a collection of autonomous computing elements that appears to its users as a single coherent system. »_ Maarten van Steen, and Andrew S. Tanenbaum.
 “A Brief Introduction to Distributed Systems.”
 Computing 98, no. 10, October 2016.

 ![distributed-application](../assets/tutorials/state-manager/distributed-application.png)

-Additionally, in the context of creative applications, it can be very important to be able to have some very simple way to monitor and/or control the state of a distant client.
-This is true both during the development of the artwork / application, e.g. to tweak some synthesizer on distant machines from a central point (even in the studio, modifying some parameters on several machines can get very cumbersome), as well as during the performance, e.g. to control the general volume, to change the color of the screen of every clients at the same time etc.
+Additionally, in creative contexts, it's important to have very simple ways to monitor and/or control the state of distant clients.
+This is true both during the development of the artwork / application, e.g. to tweak some synthesizer on distant machines from a central point (even in the studio, modifying some parameters on several machines can get cumbersome quite quickly), as well as during a performance, e.g. to control the general volume, to switch between two sections of the experience, etc.

-The `SharedManager` and the `SharedState` abstraction provided by _soundworks_ provide a simple way to define and synchronize some sets of parameters, that are of interest by multiple clients, while abstracting all the network communications involved.
+The `SharedManager` and the `SharedState` abstractions proposed by _soundworks_ provide a simple way to define and synchronize some sets of parameters (that are of interest by multiple clients) while abstracting all the network communications involved.

 ### The "How"

-From a more technical point of view, the `SharedState` can be seen as circular dataflow pattern (loosely inspired by the [_flux_](https://facebook.github.io/flux/docs/in-depth-overview) pattern proposed by _Facebook_) adapted to the particular needs of real-time distributed applications.
+From a more technical point of view, the distributed state management system proposed by _soundworks_ circular dataflow pattern (loosely inspired by the [_flux_](https://facebook.github.io/flux/docs/in-depth-overview) pattern proposed by _Facebook_) adapted to the particular needs of real-time distributed applications.

-Hence, in soundworks `SharedState`s,  the dataflow follows a circular path that is always synchronized with the server.
-For example, if we follow the flow of data in the graph below, we can see that when an input (e.g. some user gesture) triggers a change in the state of a client (arrow 1, red), a data synchronization is automatically made with a server-side representation of the state through WebSockets (arrow 2), which in turn triggers a change in the rendering (be it audio or visual).
+To this end the dataflow follows a circular path that is always synchronized with the server.
+For illustrate the, we can see in the graph below that when an input (e.g. some user gesture) triggers a change in the state of a client (arrow 1, red), the data is automatically synchronized with a server-side representation of the state through WebSockets (arrow 2), which when done triggers the change in the rendering (be it audio or visual).

 This simple pattern enables an important feature: any other node can make a change on the same server-side representation of the state (arrow 1', blue), while triggering 2 and 3 in a completely transparent way.

 :::tip
 In this tutorial, when we speak of a _node_ of the network, we consider both the clients and the server.

-The server is indeed a _node_ just as any other client.
+Form the point of view of the distributed state management system, the server is indeed a _node_ just as any client.
 However, its central role gives it particular abilities and features.
 :::

 ![distributed-application](../assets/tutorials/state-manager/distributed-state-management.png)